-The list below represents the projects planned for the Annual Plan 2019/20, based on and as adjusted from Year 2 of the Long Term Plan 2018-28.
-For a full list of projects relating to 2018-28, please refer to the Long Term Plan 2018-28.
+The list below represents the projects planned for the Annual Plan 2020/21, based on and as adjusted from Year 3 of the Long Term Plan 2018-28.

-Project Title Summary 2019/20 District Plan Review Furthur work on the review of the Timaru District Council District Plan.
+Project Summary 2020/21 District Plan Review Further work on the review of the Timaru District Council District Plan.
 The review is prescribed to take place by legislation every 10 years and will take several years to complete.
-969,099 Dog Control Signage Replace and renew dog control signage in the district as required.
+1,549,504 Dog Control Signage Replace and renew dog control signage in the district as required.
 5,000